Santana Motor: Closure and liquidation

 With the change of industrial partner from Suzuki to Fiat-Iveco, Santana ended its relationship with Suzuki in 2009 and from that moment it no longer made any Suzuki car under licence.
 The ending of the partnership with Santana meant that in many countries like Spain, Suzuki no longer provided customer support for cars made by Santana under the Suzuki licence and brand, and directed owners to Santana because it considered them to be Santana cars.
 This represented a serious problem for owners of many Suzuki models that were exclusively made by Santana (such as the Suzuki Jimny convertible), for which it is now difficult to find parts.

 When Santana broke with Suzuki, Suzuki kept the distribution network that had been created by Santana over the preceding decades.
 From then onwards, Santana was not able to sell the cars that it was manufacturing under its own brand name, nor through its established dealers.
 Only the access to the commercial network of Iveco would have allowed the company to go on.
 By 2010, however, sales of the Iveco Massif were not as expected and Iveco decided to end the agreement with Santana.

 In 2011 the owner of the company, the Regional Government of Andalusia, decided to close the Santana Motor company and its car factory and 1,341 people were laid off or retired prematurely.
 From 6,692 cars made in 2007, the company manufactured 1,197 in 2009 and as few as 769 in 2010.

+Revival

+In May of 2025, it was reported that Santana Motor would be revived with Chinese investment.
+It was revealed that the company entered an alliance with Zhengzhou Nissan and Anhui Coronet Tech.
+The plant in Linares would also be revived.
+The revived Santana brand will now focus on selling rugged off-road vehicles that directly target off-road vehicles.

+The first model of the revived brand, the Santana 400, is a rebadged Dongfeng Z9, itself previously commonly known as the Nissan Yuanye Z9.
+It is available as a diesel and a plug-in hybrid, with both versions being named the 400D and 400 PHEV respectively.
+It comes with four-wheel-drive as standard.

+Production of the 400 officially began on October 30, 2025, marking the first time in 14 years that the Linares plant was in operation since its closure in 2011.
+In addition to being sold in Spain, the 400 will also be sold in Italy, Portugal, Andorra, and Gibraltar.